drupal-modules/dtools/wsod/README.txt

 Emergency run:
 1. Copy module to your Drupal module directory. (sites\all\modules\ ?)
-2. Open in example: http://example.com/sites/all/modules/dtools/wsod/wsod_emergency.php (this is only the example, please update your path)
+2. Open in example: http://example.com/sites/all/modules/dtools/wsod/wsod_emergency.php (this is only the example, please update your path argument)
-   To detect specified path for WSOD, use path argument.
+   To detect specified path for WSOD, use 'q' argument.
 3. Module will run Drupal core, install the WSOD module and will detect WSOD automatically.

 How to uninstall: